 - 0 Comments

-As I said, I viewed the program as kind of a fun diversion from the heavy-duty stuff.
-However, at the same time I was worried since I was hired for the chief job because of my training in what was at that time was an upstart therapy competing against traditional psychoanalysis – something called Cognitive Behaviour Therapy.
+As I said, I began to view the whole smoking cessation things as a fun diversion.
+However, at the same time I was worried about image.
+For background, I was hired for the chief job because of my training in what was at that time was an upstart therapy competing against traditional psychoanalysis – something called Cognitive Behaviour Therapy (CBT).
 Although CBT is now mainstream, in this early era, it was viewed as addressing only superficial symptoms and its proponents were seen as somewhat as mental lightweights.
-So, I kept the CBT laden smoking cessation program in the background.
+As a result, we kept the CBT-based smoking cessation program in the background.

 Two years later, I happened to do something I rarely did – eat in the hospital cafeteria.
 I rarely eat there since my traditional eating place was on the street walking to the gym to play squash.
 But that day,I was at eating alone in the cafeteria – and just to illustrate how long ago it was, there was a special section of the cafeteria reserved just for physicians.
 Can you image!